Menelion/SM-Soft-Translation/README.md

 - Open the corresponding folder.
 For example, translator of Sao Mai Braille should open folder called SMTranslatorForSMB, then start translating.
 - Commit to your repository, then create pull request to contribute with us.

-Right now this repository doesn't have file to be localize for Sao Mai Android apps.
+Right now this repository doesn't have translation files for Sao Mai Android apps.
 Will be updated soon.

 ## For non-GitHub user:
 Non-GitHub user, please follow the instructions from our website about apps or program you want to translate into your local language, then send us your translated files: